 Evergreen versions of Chrome, Firefox and Safari, on all major platforms.
-IE11 on windows.
 We support chromium-based Edge but not the old Edge (it may or may not work; we don’t test it).
 Other blink- and webkit-based browsers should work as well, but we don't test all of them; if you have trouble with a particular browser please let us know.

 Can I change the decimal separator?TREB figures out the decimal separator based on the locale your browser reports.
 If you want to explicitly set a locale, you can override the default with a get parameter.
 For example, try ?locale=pt-br (comma) or ?locale=en-us (dot).